Policy: International partnerships and agreements

 - If, upon review, a partnership or agreement is producing the agreed outcomes and remains in line with the principles of this policy, and provides for renewal or extension, that partnership or agreement can be renewed or extended with the agreement of the external party and as per the Procedure: International partnerships and agreements.

-- Renewals, extension and termination of partnerships and agreements follow the notification and approval process outlined in the relevant partnership or agreement and the Procedure: International partnerships and agreements.
+- Renewals, non-renewals, extensions and terminations of partnerships and agreements follow the notification and approval process outlined in the relevant partnership or agreement and the Procedure: International partnerships and agreements.

 |Printable version (PDF)|